mbiparva/spatiotemporal-multiplier-networks-pytorch/README.md

 ```
 ### JSON Annotation Generation
 You need to create the annotations of each training and test splits using the script provided in the lib/utils/json_ucf.py.
 They need to be placed in the annotation folder as described above.

+## Preparation
+This implementation is tested on the following packages:
+* Python 3.7
+* PyTorch 1.0
+* CUDA 9.0

 ## Training and Testing Procedures
 You can train or test the network by using the "train.py" or "test.pt" as follows.